SkrideOne/cx/rust_docs/io_handbook.md

 ### 1.2 API Stability

-Rust 1.87 stabilised the anonymous pipe API (`io::pipe`), exposing `PipeReader`/`PipeWriter` for cross-process communication.
+Rust 1.87 stabilised the anonymous pipe API (`io::pipe`), exposing `PipeReader`/`PipeWriter` for cross‑process communication.
 Rust 1.88 (June 2025) improved ergonomics without breaking changes.
-The guidelines below apply to nightly 1.90 and will remain valid for the 2025 stable release.
+These features remain available on nightly 1.91.
+The guidelines below apply to nightly 1.91 and will remain valid for the 2025 stable release.

 ---